SF-TAP/flow-abstractor/README.md

     $ cmake -DCMAKE_BUILD_TYPE=Release CMakeLists.txt
     $ make

-If you want to compile as debug mode, set a option of CMAKE_BUILD_YPE=Debug when running cmake.
-Debug mode passes a option of -g and a definition of DEBUG=1 to the compiler.
+If you want to compile as debug mode, set an option of CMAKE_BUILD_YPE=Debug when running cmake.
+Debug mode passes an option of -g and a definition of DEBUG=1 to the compiler.

     $ cmake -DCMAKE_BUILD_TYPE=Debug CMakeLists.txt
     $ make

-If you want to build static library, set a option of COMPILE_STATIC_LIB=1.
+If you want to build static library, set an option of COMPILE_STATIC_LIB=1.

     $ cmake -DCOMPILE_STATIC_LIB=1 CMakeLists.txt
+    $ make

+If you want to use jemalloc, set an option of USE_JEMALLOC=1.

+    $ cmake -DUSE_JEMALLOC=1 CMakeLists.txt
     $ make

 You can use a verbose mode when compiling.